Everything Families Need to Know about the Child and Dependent Care Tax Credit

 One of the benefits of paying your nanny legally is taking advantage of the tax breaks from Dependent Care FSAs and the Child and Dependent Care Tax Credit.
-Under the American Rescue Plan Act (ARPA), these tax savings could more than cover your nanny tax obligation.
-In other words, it can save you money by paying “on the books” rather than “under the table.”
+These tax savings can significantly reduce – and possibly eliminate – your nanny tax obligation, making it even more attractive to pay your nanny “on the books” rather than risk paying them “under the table.”

-Wages paid to a nanny is a qualifying expense for both a Dependent Care FSA and the Child and Dependent Care Tax Credit.
+Wages paid to a nanny are a qualifying expense for a Dependent Care FSA and the Child and Dependent Care Tax Credit.

-Within a renewed interest in the expanded Child and Dependent Care Tax Credit, the IRS recently updated its FAQs to help families claiming the credit under ARPA.
 Here’s everything you need to know about the Child and Dependent Care Tax Credit.
-Here we focus on families who have hired a nanny to provide in-home childcare or may have some hybrid childcare situation like a combination of nanny care, daycare centers, summer camps, and/or after-school care.
+We’ll focus on families who have hired a nanny to provide in-home childcare or may have some hybrid childcare situation like a combination of nanny care, daycare centers, summer camps, and/or after-school care.
 Read the complete IRS FAQs for information on claiming other dependents under the tax credit.

 Child and Dependent Care Tax Credit Overview

 The Child and Dependent Care Credit is a tax credit that may help you pay for the care of eligible children and other dependents.
-The credit is calculated based on your income and a percentage of expenses that you incur for the care of your children to enable you to go to work, look for work or attend school.
-For 2021, the ARPA made the credit substantially more generous (up to $4,000 for one child and $8,000 for two or more children) and potentially refundable – so you might not have to owe taxes to claim the credit (so long as you meet the other requirements).
-This means that more taxpayers will be eligible for the credit for the first time and that, for many taxpayers, the amount of the credit will be larger than in prior years.
+The credit is calculated based on your income and a percentage of expenses you incur for the care of your children to enable you to go to work, look for work, or attend school (and your spouse if filing jointly).
+Your federal income tax may be reduced by claiming the credit for child and dependent care expenses on your tax return.

 Am I eligible to claim the Child and Dependent Care Tax Credit?

-You are eligible to claim this credit if you (or your spouse in the case of a joint return) pay someone to care for one or more children in order for you to work or look for work, and your income level is within the income limits set for the credit.
-If you are married, you must file a joint return to claim the credit.
+You can claim this credit if you (or your spouse in the case of a joint return) pay someone to care for one or more children for you to work or look for work, and your income level is within the income limits set for the credit.
+You must file a joint return to claim the credit if you are married.
 However, if you are legally separated or living apart from your spouse, you may be able to file a separate return and still claim the credit.
-If you or your spouse was a full-time student, see IRS Publication 503, Child and Dependent Care Expenses, for more information on eligibility.
+If you or your spouse were a full-time student, see IRS Publication 503, Child and Dependent Care Expenses, for more information on eligibility.

 How do I claim the Child and Dependent Care Tax Credit?

-To claim the credit, you will need to complete Form 2441, Child and Dependent Care Expenses, and include the form when you file your federal income tax return.
-In completing the form to claim the credit, you will need to provide each child’s Social Security Number (SSN).
+To claim the credit, you must complete Form 2441, Child and Dependent Care Expenses, and include the form when you file your federal income tax return.
+To complete the form to claim the credit, you must provide each child’s Social Security Number (SSN).

 What information do I need from my nanny to claim the credit?

 You must identify all persons (like a nanny) or organizations (daycare centers, summer camps, etc.) that provided care for your child.
 To identify a nanny, you must give their name, address, and SSN or Individual Taxpayer Identification Number (ITIN).
-You can use Form W-10, Dependent Care Provider’s Identification and Certification to request this information.
-If your nanny’s information is incorrect or incomplete, your credit may not be allowed.
+You can request this information with Form W-10, Dependent Care Provider’s Identification and Certification.
+Your credit may not be allowed if your nanny’s information is incorrect or incomplete.
 However, if you can show that you used due diligence in trying to supply the information, you can still claim the credit.

 You should keep this information with your tax records.